davidlougheed/strkit/docs/caller_catalog.md

     function can be used during calling with the `--count-kmers` flag.
 See the [advanced usage](https://github.com/davidlougheed/strkit/blob/master/docs/caller_usage.md#all-optional-flags) page
     for more.

+### Specifying a custom locus ID

+The last column of a STRkit-compatible locus catalog can be either just a motif, or a set of key-value pairs.
+The following are all valid values for the last column of the catalog BED file:

+* `CAG` results in `ID=locus#;MOTIF=CAG` where `#` is the line index of the locus (1-indexed).
+* `MOTIF=CAG` results in the same as above.
+* `ID=HTT;MOTIF=CAG` specifies a custom ID alongside the `CAG` motif.

+The locus ID is included in the JSON and VCF outputs, as well as logging output.

 ## Choosing an existing catalog